Sacrament of the Anointing of the Sick

 Our Parish tries to live up to the title of Our Lady of Lourdes by praying and offering our support to those who are suffering from illnesses through:

-Our pilgrimage to St. John the Baptist Cathedral in Norwich every year around the Feast of Our Lady of Lourdes (11th of February)
+Promoting the pilgrimage to St. John the Baptist Cathedral in Norwich every year around the Feast of Our Lady of Lourdes (11th of February), the SVP Pilgrimage to Walsingham (Norfolk), and the annual Diocesan Pilgrimage to Lourdes (France).

-Participation in the Mass with Anointing of the Sick with other parishes in Cambridge
+Organising the Mass with Anointing of the Sick in our Parish, or cooperating with other parishes in Cambridge for similar events.